-Kumar’s conclusion in the face of these ever- and fast-changing circumstances is four-fold: one, that the Central government has never let go of an opportunity to “snatch defeat from jaws of victory” — whether by way of Nehru approaching the United Nations after the tribal invasion in 1947 and his arrest of Sheikh Abdullah in 1953; government of India (GOI) dismissing and replacing elected state governments at will; Manmohan Singh shying away from taking steps for a political resolution of the problem, and incumbent prime minister Narendra Modi’s tough militarism.
+In Kumar’s Paradise at war, the conclusion in the face of these ever- and fast-changing circumstances is four-fold: one, that the Central government has never let go of an opportunity to “snatch defeat from jaws of victory” — whether by way of Nehru approaching the United Nations after the tribal invasion in 1947 and his arrest of Sheikh Abdullah in 1953; government of India (GOI) dismissing and replacing elected state governments at will; Manmohan Singh shying away from taking steps for a political resolution of the problem, and incumbent prime minister Narendra Modi’s tough militarism.

 Two, that narratives, symbolism and compassion matter in conflict situations.
 Vajpayee is still remembered fondly in the Valley for his famous invocation of insaniyat, jamhooriyat, and Kashmiriyat.
 Three, the learning curve when it comes to Kashmir is individual rather than institutional (both in India and Pakistan), as is evident in how a series of interlocutors have been appointed by GOI to reach similar conclusions, with no follow-up action.
 And four, of the different options that have been proposed over the past 70 years to resolve the J&K quagmire.